-- Always treat others as we would like to be treated, ensuring that we look out and care for one another. - Respect each other and their property, as well as the School and its facilities. - Take pride in our appearance and how we present ourselves, both in and out of School. - Engage with and be aware of others as we move around the School, including saying 'Hello' and looking out for each other. - Always try our hardest, ensuring that we arrive promptly for lessons, ready to learn. - Strive to help reduce the environmental impact of the School. - Share the playground equipment, ensuring we take turns and look after it. - Pick up our litter as well as any that is near us, taking pride in our environment. - Follow the healthy snack policy, ensuring that we only eat outside.

-- Walk around the school carefully and quietly, being mindful or ourselves, others and the school rules. - Listen for the whistle at playtime and follow the directions of the staff on duty.
-Tide playground equipment away and collect property before lining up. - Be good sportswomen and cheer for everyone. - Tidy up after ourselves. - Spread happiness and smile!
+- Always treat others as we would like to be treated, ensuring that we look out and care for one another. - Respect each other and their property, as well as the School and its facilities. - Take pride in our appearance and how we present ourselves, both in and out of School. - Always try our hardest, ensuring that we arrive promptly for lessons, ready to learn. - Strive to help reduce the environmental impact of the School. - Share the playground equipment, ensuring we take turns and look after it. - Pick up our litter as well as any that is near us, taking pride in our environment. - Follow the healthy snack policy, ensuring that we only eat outside. - Walk around the school carefully and quietly, being mindful or ourselves, others and the school rules. - Listen for the whistle at playtime and follow the directions of the staff on duty.
+Tide playground equipment away and collect property before lining up.

+- Be good sportswomen and cheer for everyone.

+- Tidy up after ourselves.

+- Spread happiness and smile!